amplitude/amplitude-docs/content/collections/data/en/streaming-transformations.md

 {{partial:collapse name="How can you join this Closed BETA program?"}}
-Please email integrations@Amplitude.com with your Organization ID if you're interested in understanding how to get access to this capability.
+Email integrations@Amplitude.com with your Organization ID if you're interested in understanding how to get access to this capability.
 {{/partial:collapse}}